ClementNerma/NightOS/docs/specs/shell-scripting.md

 retry_cmd(@{ read "file.txt" }, 10)
 ```

+#### Global failing

+A whole script can fail using this keyword, which will result in displaying the error message in CMDERR and exiting immediatly.
+The failure may be handled using `fallible` in the caller script.

 ## Optional types

 Sometimes, it's useful to be able to represent a value that may be either _something_ or _nothing_.
 In many programming languages, "nothing" is represented as the `null`, `nil` or `()` value.